gschaub/dynamic-tables/readme.txt

 == Changelog ==

 = 1.1.0 =
+* Fix bug that caused fatal error when editing post with "Show Template" enabled.
 * Support for post templates and cloning.
 * Created scheduled maintenance to ensure posts and tables are internally consistent
 * Automatically remove tables when their underying posts are deleted from the admin page